an-nihil00/crud/README.md

-# SlimeChan
+# ♡SlimeChan♡

 This is an imageboard written in with Phoenix.

-## Why?

-Because I wanted to learn phoenix and I like imageboards.
+It's not really on par wit existing imageboard engines and i certainly don't expect anybody to use it, but I wanted to learn phoenix and like imageboards so it seemed like a cool project.
+I also tried to minimize the amount of JS used, because I have an aversion to it.

+Hope anyone else who sees this enjoys.

 ## Setup